tomexiskandar/bintang/README.rst

 :drop_none: if True, to drop/exclude the group if all columns hold None.
 :group_count: if True, create row count from group columns.
 :group_concat: a column to create group_concat like mysql.
-:counts: a list of columns create count column(s)
+:counts: a list of columns to create count column(s)
-:sums: a list of columns create sum column(s)
+:sums: a list of columns to create sum column(s)
-:mins: a list of columns create min column(s)
+:mins: a list of columns to create min column(s)
-:maxs: a list of columns create max column(s)
+:maxs: a list of columns to create max column(s)

 .. code-block:: python